Coherent-Partners/Spark-iOS-swift-sdk/README.md

 ### Get resources

-You need to add resouces into your project in order to run Spark iOS SDK properly, you can get resouces from given url.
-Resouces contains `RunnerBundle.js` and `index.html` files.
+You need to add resouces into your project in order to run Spark iOS SDK properly.
+You can get resouces from given url.
+Resources contains `RunnerBundle.js` and `index.html` files.
 ```
 https://github.com/Coherent-Partners/Spark-iOS-swift-sdk
 ```